ed-kung/CSUN-Econ-433/exams/2023_01_SP/midterm2/README.md

 Write a script that accomplishes the following tasks:

-1. Show that there are no differential pre-trends in log premium, log average cost, and log enrollment between Massachusetts plans and other states.
+1. Show how the average of log premium, log average cost, and log enrollment changes over time for plans in Massachusetts vs plans in other states.
+Show that there are no differential pre-trends between Massachusetts and other states and that starting in 2006 there is a divergence.

-    - Hint 1: You will need to make three plots, one for log premium, one for log average cost, and one for log enrollment.
+    - Hint 1: You will need to make three graphs, one for log premium, one for log average cost, and one for log enrollment.

+    - Hint 2: Each graph should show two lines.
+One for the "treated" group, i.e. Massachusetts, and one for the "control" group, i.e. all other states.

-    - Hint 2: Make sure you title the plot with `ggtitle` and that you give the plot appropriate axes labels with `ylab` and `xlab`.
+    - Hint 3: Make sure you title the plot with `ggtitle` and that you give the plot appropriate axes labels with `ylab` and `xlab`.

 2. Run regressions of log premium, log average cost, and log enrollment on a `TREATED_X_POST` indicator and include `STATE`, `YEAR`, `PLAN_ID`, and `COMPANY_ID` as dummies.
 Then show the results on one table.